 Whether married people are somehow superior to singles really isn’t the point — because the truth is that singleness can be a good thing in many situations and for a number of different reasons.
 However, we still believe that singleness is the exception to the rule.
 That’s the assumption underlying Paul’s entire discussion of the subject in 1 Corinthians 7.

-Naturally, we don’t take any of this to mean that married people are somehow “superior” to singles.
-That’s not the point.
-We understand that singleness can be a good thing in many situations and for a number of different reasons.
-But we still believe that it’s the exception to the rule.
-This is the assumption underlying Paul’s entire discussion of the subject in I Corinthians 7.
-In this passage the apostle is careful to distinguish between commandments from the Lord and pronouncements based upon his own opinion (see vv.
-8, 10, 12, 25).
-He also makes it clear that his ideas about the advantages of the single life are largely a response to the practical necessities of the immediate historical situation (i.e., persecution and hardship — see v.
-26).
-Whatever else he may be saying, he is certainly not arguing that singleness is the “standard” for human life.
+In this passage, Paul is careful to distinguish between commandments from the Lord and pronouncements based on his own opinion (see verses 8, 10, 12, 25).
+He’s also clear that his ideas about advantages of the single life are largely a response to the practical necessities of the immediate historical situation (i.e., persecution and hardship — see 1 Corinthians 7:26).
+Whatever else he may be saying, it’s not that singleness is the norm for human life.

 If a title is currently unavailable through Focus on the Family, we encourage you to use another retailer.